MicrosoftDocs/sccm-docs-powershell-ref/docs-conceptual/overview.md

 Get-Help Get-CMSite
 ```

+## Feedback for PowerShell

+If you have feedback on the Configuration Manager PowerShell cmdlets, use the same options in the Configuration Manager console to send feedback.
+For more information, see [Product feedback](/mem/configmgr/core/understand/product-feedback).

+When you send a frown, include the following additional information specific to PowerShell:

+- The exact script or command syntax that you used so that Microsoft can try to reproduce the issue.

+- What behavior you expected compared to the actual behavior.

+- The full output when you run it with the [Verbose](/powershell/module/microsoft.powershell.core/about/about_commonparameters#verbose) common parameter.

+- The version and path of the **ConfigurationManager** module.
+For example, include the output of the following commands:

+    ```powershell
+    (Get-Module -Name ConfigurationManager).Version
+    (Get-Module -Name ConfigurationManager).Path
+    ```

+- If a cmdlet returns an error, use the following command to get exception details:

+    ```powershell
+    $Error[0].Exception | Format-List * -Force
+    ```

 ## Next steps

 For more information about what's changed in the most recent release of Configuration Manager, select the latest **Release Notes** from the table of contents.